In this section, you’ll learn how to use the react-router library with Apollo to implement some navigation functionality!

 Headerhas nothing to do with the

 Linkcomponent that you wrote before, they just happen to have the same name.
-This
+This Link stems from the

 react-router-dompackage and allows you to navigate between routes inside of your application.